andrewbuckingham/andrewbuckingham.github.io/source/_posts/Horizon.md

 ### Technical thoughts

 - The expert witness talked at length about the inherent safety of double-entry bookkeeping in accountancy, and how this forms the basis of Horizon's claimed robustness.
 He went into great detail explaining how relational databases work, including referential integrity and transaction blocks, and that this is proof of robustness.
+It is not.
+The wider system is where the complexity arises.

 - One of the proven errors in the pivotal Bates v Post Office was a bug when the same SPM user logged on to two computer terminals at the same time.
 This is a classic "integration testing" failure.
 The software was never built to cope with the same user logging on twice, because (in theory) it wasn't possible.
 The complexity of the two systems together - the computer terminal and the Horizon system - caused the error.